 How to get a notification when a task is completed in Windows 10

-If you want to , get a notification every time a scheduled task is executed, you can easily do it by following the steps in our today's article.
+If you would like Windows 10 to receive a notification each time a scheduled task is executed, you can easily do so by following the steps in our article today.

-Scheduled tasks in Windows 10 are created either by the operating system, or by pre-installedthose of third-party manufacturers, or from users.
-The tasks that Windows 10 creates are about running essential services, checking for updates, and periodically verifying / ensuring that Windows 10 is activated.
+Scheduled tasks in Windows 10 are created either by the operating system, by third-party installed programs, or by users.
+Tasks created by Windows 10 are about performing basic services, updating checks, and periodically verifying / securing Windows 10 activation.

 If you look at the to-do list in the Task Schedule application, you will see that there are several tasks that are usually run silently.
 It is rare for a job to ever show you that it has run.
 Only when it fails can you see a notification but even that is not a given.
 If you want to receive a notification every time a task is completed, you will need to manually adjust it.